mark-alexandre/wild-quests/README.md

 # wild-quests
-All my quests solutions for the PHP Backend Developper lesson are here.
+All my quests solutions for the PHP Backend Developper lesson @ Strasbourg are here.

 <h1>Summary</h1>